sindresorhus/normalize-url/readme.md

 //=> 'https://sindresorhus.com'
 ```

-This option can't be used with the `forceHttp` option at the same time.
+This option cannot be used with the `forceHttp` option at the same time.

 ##### stripAuthentication